 No mention of sex before marriage.

 ‘Sexual immorality’ in the New Testament also referred to cult prostitution in idolatry; in those days there were ‘sacred prostitutes’ who had devoted their life and body to a ‘god’.
-Some people believed that by having sex with a temple prostitute they could join with her god, which made sex with the prostitute a religious experience.
+Some men believed that by having sex with a temple prostitute they could join with her god, which made sex with the prostitute a religious experience.
 This pagan worship is what Paul was warning against.
-This, he said, is the only sin that a believer can commit against his own body; no sin is as harmful as this, because sexual union with a temple prostitute invited demonic entrance which then had the potential to drive out the indwelling Holy Spirit; the person would then become possessed by an unclean spirit.
+This is the only sin that a believer can commit against his own body; no sin is as harmful as this, because sexual union with a temple prostitute invited demonic entrance which then had the potential to drive out the indwelling Holy Spirit, opening the person to possession by an unclean spirit.

 Suzanne concluded her research with the knowledge that ‘fornication’ did not mean ‘sex before marriage’.

-Suzanne was shocked to discover that in some Old Testament customs, a woman’s virginity didn’t belong to her, it belonged to her father.
-It was then transferred to her betrothed husband once he had paid the dowry.
-She had no rights where her sexuality was concerned.
-If it was discovered that she wasn’t a virgin on her wedding night, she risked being stoned to death.
-At the same time, men were permitted to have multiple wives (preferably virgins), sex outside of their marriage, and could write the woman a ‘certificate of divorce’ and send her out of the house, whereas she couldn’t divorce him.
+In some Old Testament customs, a woman’s virginity didn’t belong to her, it belonged to her father.
+It was then transferred to her betrothed husband once he had paid the dowry; she had no rights where her sexuality was concerned.
+If it was discovered on her wedding night that she wasn’t a virgin, she risked being stoned to death.
+At the same time, men were permitted to have multiple wives (preferably virgins), sex outside of their marriage, and could write his wife a ‘certificate of divorce’ and send her out of the house, whereas she couldn’t divorce him.

 Did Jesus come to liberate women?

-He didn’t judge the Samaritan woman at the well who had five previous husbands, and the man she was now with wasn’t her husband.
-He also forgave Mary Magdalene of her sins, who then went on to become his closest ‘disciple’, and one of a group of women who supported his ministry financially.
+He didn’t judge the Samaritan woman at the well who had five previous husbands, and the man she was with wasn’t her husband.
+He also forgave Mary Magdalene of her sins; she went on to become his closest ‘disciple’, and one of a group of women who supported his ministry financially.

-The bible depicting Jesus as a celibate man who never married is supposed to show Christians that it can be done.
-Yet wasn’t it God’s will for man and woman to unite, to be fruitful and multiply the earth?
+The bible portrayed Jesus as a celibate man who never married, yet wasn’t it God’s will for man and woman to pro-create, to be fruitful and multiply the earth?
 Ancient manuscripts even suggested Jesus and Mary Magdalene had married.
 It was common knowledge that Jesus loved Mary more than any of his other disciples, which explains why she was the first person he showed himself to upon his resurrection.